-Generally, Treasury and Homeland Security Customer Agencies are each required to submit a customized Award Financial File each month to their respective TIER or repositories.
-To meet this requirement, ARC will utilize Oracle to generate an Award Financial File for Treasury and Homeland Security Customer Agencies.
-ARC will submit the Award Financial File into TIER for Treasury Customer Agencies and request the Treasury Customer Agency to validate the data.
-ARC sends an Award Financial File to Homeland Security Customer Agencies.
+Generally, Treasury and Homeland Security customer agencies are each required to submit a customized Award Financial File each month to their respective TIER or repositories.
+To meet this requirement, ARC utilizes Oracle to generate an Award Financial File for Treasury and Homeland Security customer agencies.
+ARC submits the Award Financial File into TIER for Treasury customer agencies and request the Treasury customer agency to validate the data.
+ARC sends an Award Financial File to Homeland Security customer agencies.

-For non-Treasury and non-Homeland Security Customer Agencies, DATA Act reporting is performed on a quarterly basis.
+For non-Treasury and non-Homeland Security customer agencies, DATA Act reporting is performed on a quarterly basis.
 For those customers, three files are submitted to the governmentwide DATA Act Broker system (Broker) on a quarterly basis.
 The Broker has validation checks with the GTAS submissions.
 The accountants review the reports produced by the Broker.
-Upon completion of the accountants' review, a reconciliation package is sent to the Customer Agency for review and approval.
-Upon receipt of the Customer Agency approval, ARC updates the status of the DATA Act Files submission to "Certified" on behalf of the Customer Agency.
+Upon completion of the accountants' review, a reconciliation package is sent to the customer agency for review and approval.
+Upon receipt of the customer agency approval, ARC updates the status of the DATA Act Files submission to "Certified" on behalf of the customer agency.

-- Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner. - Review and approve the annual submission of the TROR and Debt Collection Activities. - Provide certification of GTAS to ARC prior to system certification.
+- Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner - Review and approve the annual submission of the TROR and Debt Collection Activities report. - Provide certification of GTAS to ARC prior to system certification. - Customer agency's Chief Financial Officer must certify that the report submitted to the Treasury is accurate and consistent with agency accounting systems. - The Homeland Security bureau variance is also approved by the Homeland Security's CFO or designee.